Blood Pressure Cross-Country Cross-Language Cross-Paradigm (Demo) IG

 • yellow: details from context or protocols

-• white: specific protocols
+• light gray: specific protocols

-Some Notes on the mindmap
+Some Notes on the MindMap

 • value on the left